rafelafrance/traiter/README.md

 ## SpaCy Entities vs Traits:
 - **A trait is just an annotated spaCy entity.**
 - We leverage normal spaCy entities to build traits.
 Sometimes we will use spaCy's NER entities to as building block traits.
+(See below.)

 ## Parsing strategy
 1. Have experts identify relevant terms and target traits.
 2. We use expert identified terms to label terms using spaCy's phrase matchers.
 These are sometimes traits themselves but are more often used as anchors for more complex patterns of traits.
-3. We then build up more complex terms from simpler term using spaCy's rule-based matchers repeatedly until there is a recognizable trait.
+3. We then build up more complex terms from simpler terms using spaCy's rule-based matchers repeatedly until there is a recognizable trait.
 See the image below.
 4. We may then link traits to each other (entity relationships) using spaCy's dependency matchers.

 ![parsing example](assets/anoplura_rules.png)